rharriso/bower-rails/README.md

 Once you are done with `bower.json` or `Bowerfile` you can run

 * `rake bower:install` to install js components
-* `rake bower:install:force` to install with force option
 * `rake bower:update` to update js components
 * `rake bower:update:prune` to update components and uninstall extraneous packages
 * `rake bower:list` to list all packages